By the end of this section, you will be able to do the following:

 The geneticist then stains chromosomes with one of several dyes to better visualize each chromosome pair's distinct and reproducible banding patterns.
 Following staining, the geneticist views the chromosomes using bright-field microscopy.
 A common stain choice is the Giemsa stain.
 Giemsa staining results in approximately 400–800 bands (of tightly coiled DNA and condensed proteins) arranged along all 23 chromosome pairs.
 An experienced geneticist can identify each band.
 In addition to the banding patterns, geneticists further identify chromosomes on the basis of size and centromere location.
 To obtain the classic depiction of the karyotype in which homologous chromosome pairs align in numerical order from longest to shortest, the geneticist obtains a digital image, identifies each chromosome, and manually arranges the chromosomes into this pattern (Figure 13.5).

 At its most basic, the karyogram may reveal genetic abnormalities in which an individual has too many or too few chromosomes per cell.
-Examples of this are Down Syndrome, which one identifies by a third copy of chromosome 21, and Turner Syndrome, which has the presence of only one X chromosome in women instead of the normal two characterizes.
+Examples of this are Down Syndrome, which one identifies by a third copy of chromosome 21, and Turner Syndrome, which is characterized by the presence of only one X chromosome in women instead of the normal two.
 Geneticists can also identify large DNA deletions or insertions.
 For instance, geneticists can identify Jacobsen Syndrome—which involves distinctive facial features as well as heart and bleeding defects—by a deletion on chromosome 11.
 Finally, the karyotype can pinpoint translocations, which occur when a segment of genetic material breaks from one chromosome and reattaches to another chromosome or to a different part of the same chromosome.
 Translocations are implicated in certain cancers, including chronic myelogenous leukemia.

 During Mendel’s lifetime, inheritance was an abstract concept that one could only infer by performing crosses and observing the traits that offspring expressed.
 By observing a karyogram, today’s geneticists can actually visualize an individual's chromosomal composition to confirm or predict genetic abnormalities in offspring, even before birth.